Root for Your Roots!

 Is your magnolia tree turning black?
 Is it attracting ants, flies, bees and wasps?
 Is there a sticky substance covering the leaves and everything under the plant?
 If you look closely, you will also see white blotches on the twigs throughout the tree.

-This is an invasion of magnolia scale like we have not seen in several years.
+Over the last few years, this recent invasion of magnolia scale in central Ohio has been intense and unlike what I have observed back in the 2010s.
 They happen to thrive in warm summers with abundant moisture.
 The population is building and is very apparent this year.

 The insect overwinters on twigs and is inconspicuous to the untrained eye until it starts feeding and producing honeydew.
 Honeydew is the very sweet, sticky substance secreted by the insect that in turn coats the leaves and anything under the plant.
 This is what attracts other insects to the plant.
 Eventually the insect covers itself with a waxy coating that protects it while feeding.
 These are the white blotches we are now seeing on the plants starting early summer through August.